Raigyo/unity-3d-game-forest/Readme.md

 No cans to pickup or timer, just walk and discover the landscape using the same keys than in game mode.

-- Choose the time of the day with 'F2' / 'F3' / 'F4' (morning / afternoon /evening)
+- Choose the time of the day with 'F2' / 'F3' / 'F4' (morning / afternoon / evening)

 - 'Escape' / 'P': show / hide pause menu with continue or back to menu.